GiuliEman/Drug_screen-/README.md

 # Drug_PreScreen

-As a cell biologist, I run some phenotypic drug screens in reporter cell lines to filter down test compounds from libraries of thousands, down to a few hundred.
+As a cell biologist, I run some phenotypic drug screens in reporter cell lines to filter test compounds from libraries of thousands, down to a few hundred.
 This enables to prioritise in-depth testing on smaller samples.

 To handle the vast number or tested molecules in various conditions Pandas comes really handy!